tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 ### `tf.matrix_inverse(input, adjoint=None, name=None)` {#matrix_inverse}

-Calculates the inverse of a square invertible matrix or its adjoint (conjugate
+Computes the inverse of a square invertible matrix or its adjoint (conjugate

 transpose).